 There is nothing like having a short-term goal to work towards to keep you focused and on track with your training.
 Enter into a competition or sign up for an event.
 Knowing that you have an event or competition to train for can keep the motivation levels high as the temperature drops.
 Winter is also the perfect time to ramp up your conditioning because it’s not too hot.
 Throw in some extra training sessions such as some intervals on a bike or rower, or get some extra vitamin D and throw in some hill sprints outside.

 Competitions not your thing?
 No problem!
 Set another goal.
 Whether you want to lose a couple of kilos, add 10kg to your back squat, or shave 20 seconds off your “Fran” time, set a reasonable goal and make it as specific as possible.
 Try to think of a goal that involves numbers or an accomplishment, like finally being able to do that muscle up or handstand push up.
 When you reach your goal, reward yourself.
-Not with a big cake, but with something special like a new pair of shoes or new training top.
-There’s nothing better than working towards a goal, achieving it, then splashing out to say “well done” to yourself.
+Not with a big cake, but with something special like a new pair of shoes or new training gear.
+There’s nothing better than working towards a goal, achieving it, and then splashing out to say “well done” to yourself.

-Having a workout partner or a group to train with is one of the best ways to increase accountability.
+Having a workout partner or a group to train with is a great way to increase accountability.
 A social sport or gym setting is a great way to stay active during winter and can help increase adherence rates and level of effort in your training.
-Exercising with others means you’ll generally have a much better time working out than you would alone and you will often push each other to achieve more.
+Exercising with others means you will generally have a much better time working out than you would alone and you will often push each other to achieve more.
 If this isn’t part of your routine already, winter may be the perfect time to be a bit more social in regards to your workout

 Dress For the Occasion